putyourlightson/craft-blitz/README.md

 <p><img src="docs/images/settings-1.0.0.png"></p>

-## Precautions

-When a URI is cached, the static cached file will be served up on all subsequent requests.
-Therefore you should ensure that only pages that do not contain any content that needs to dynamically changed per individual request are cached.
-The easiest way to do this is to add excluded URI patterns for such pages.

-Pages that display the following should in general _not_ be cached:
-- Logged-in user specific content such as username, orders, etc.
-- Forms that use CSRF protection
-- Shopping carts and checkout pages

 ## Cache Breaking

 When an element is saved or deleted, any cached template files that used that element are deleted.
 A job is then automatically queued to refresh the cleared cache files.
 This applies to all element types, including global sets.